Centres of Research Excellence (CoRE)

 University of Otago Research Centres

 University of Otago Research Centres are research flagships for the University.
-There are fourteen formally recognised and supported Research Centres.
+There are twelve formally recognised and supported Research Centres.

 - Brain Health Research Centre